baptistelabat/robokite/README.md

 The solutions which are tested:

-    Mobile phone (webcam, accelerometer, magnetometer) for kite position sensing Wifi streaming to a computer and processing whith python (simplecv) in a first step Processing with OpenCV for Android them streaming to reduce latency.
-    A python tornado server
+    Mobile phone (webcam, accelerometer, magnetometer, and gyro if available) for kite position sensing Wifi streaming to a computer (might be raspberry) and processing whith python (simplecv) in a first step Processing with OpenCV for Android then streaming to reduce latency, in a second step A python tornado server
-    A browser with HTML5 as interface (websocket for real time, slider for controls, webgl for visualization) Serial NMEA communication
+    A browser with HTML5 as interface (websocket for real time, slider for controls, webgl for visualization, graphs, etc) Serial NMEA communication
     Arduino as a DAC (Digital-Analog Converter)
-    Sabertooth as motor control card
-    Recycled cordless drill as motor
+    Sabertooth as motor control card (to be replaced by open hardware) Recycled cordless drill as motor, but scalable.

-The project will host the documentation and source code.
+The project host the documentation (on the wiki https://github.com/baptistelabat/robokite/wiki) and source code.
 Please use the following command to get the documentation offline:

 git clone https://github.com/baptistelabat/robokite.wiki.git

+To get more update news, you can follow the blog http://robokite.blogspot.fr/

 Please use the following command to get the code:

 git clone https://github.com/baptistelabat/robokite.git

 This project was initiated by Baptiste LABAT from Nautilabs (french maritime consultancy).
+We are currently looking for some beta testers and developers.

 Please mail nautilabs@gmail.com to be involved.